python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 greatly increasing cognitive and code complexity, and in turn the probability of errors.
-Conceptually, juxtaposing so many different fields under the same key is rather jarring, and leads to a much more complex mapping between ``[project]`` keys and core metadata fields, not in keeping with :pep:`621`.
+Conceptually, juxtaposing so many different fields under the same key is rather jarring, and leads to a much more complex mapping between ``[project]`` keys and Core Metadata fields, not in keeping with :pep:`621`.
-This causes the ``[project]`` table naming and structure to diverge further from both the core metadata and native formats of the various popular packaging tools that use it.
+This causes the ``[project]`` table naming and structure to diverge further from both the Core Metadata and native formats of the various popular packaging tools that use it.
 Finally, this results in the spec being significantly more complex and convoluted to understand and implement than the alternatives.